MicrosoftDocs/xamarin-docs/docs/ios/platform/3d-touch.md

 * `UIApplicationShortcutItemType` - Is a string value that we will use to identify the item in our app.
 See the following section for more information.

 > [!IMPORTANT]
-> **NOTE:** Quick Action shortcut items that are set in the `Info.plist` file cannot be accessed with the `Application.ShortcutItems` property.
+> Quick Action shortcut items that are set in the `Info.plist` file cannot be accessed with the `Application.ShortcutItems` property.
 They are only passed in to the `HandleShortcutItem` event handler.